 These are the routine opportunities that the CHW has to screen children for SAM.

 In special situations, and in areas where SAM is common, or during lean periods of the year, the CHO could organise special MUAC screening drives, along with the CHMC and the CHW.

-Activity 5: Reinforce the information: Barriers to CMAM completion and recovery
+Barriers to CMAM completion and recovery